Vejlby Stadium

-Vejlby Stadium also known as Pistolero Park (Vejlby Stadion) is an association football facility in Risskov, Denmark.
-It is the home stadium of 3rd Division club VSK Aarhus which is a merger between the former tenants of the stadium, IK Skovbakken and Vejlby IK.
-Constructed in 1969, it is part of the sports complex, known as Vejlby-Risskov Sports Centre (Danish: Vejlby-Risskov Idrætscenter), owned by Aarhus Municipality.
+Vejlby Stadium (Vejlby Stadion) is a football stadium in Risskov, Denmark.
+Since February 2025 it has been known as Ceres Park Vejlby for sponsorship reasons, while serving as the temporary home of Danish Superliga club AGF during the construction of the club's new stadium in Kongelunden.
+It is also the home stadium of 3rd Division club VSK Aarhus, formed in 2016 through the merger of its previous principal tenants IK Skovbakken and Vejlby IK.
+Constructed in 1969, it is part of the sports complex known as Vejlby-Risskov Sports Centre (Vejlby-Risskov Idrætscenter) owned by Aarhus Municipality.

-Record attendance at Vejlby Stadium occurred on 7 September 1978, when IK Skovbakken faced local rivals AGF in the Danish Superliga, then called 1st Division.
-11,763 spectators saw the home team lose 2-4.
+Vejlby Stadium's record attendance of 11,763 was set on 7 September 1978, when IK Skovbakken faced AGF in the 1st Division; the visiting side won 4–2.